acdh-oeaw/apis-core-rdf/docs/source/ontology.md

 To use the relations module, you have to add it to your `INSTALLED_APPS`.
-The module includes templates that add the relation listing to templates from other `apis_core` modules, so we recommend to put the Relations module at the top of the apps list:
+The module includes templates that add the relation listing to templates from other `apis_core` modules, so we recommend to put the relations module at the top of the apps list:

 ``` python
 INSTALLED_APPS = ["apis_core.relations"] + INSTALLED_APPS